vishalbelsare/Docs/workshop-01/README.md

 Then, we will go through some applications, starting with a _Simple Beta Hedging_ algorithm, usually used in Finance.
 Finally, we will get our hands dirty with implementing this algorithm in vanilla `Python` and then using off-shelf Machine Learning frameworks, such as `scikit-learn` and `TensorFlow`.

-* Introduction to ICDSS
-* Introduction to Data Science
-* What is a (Linear) Model
-* Why Linear?!
-* How this can be applied? (example from finance)
-* How to implement this

 ## Agenda

 ### Theory